HelpGiveThanks/HGTconfiguration/README.md

 Vanilla https://github.com/HelpGiveThanks/vanilla/compare/2.1?expand=1
 ## HGT Template Setup

-This template is built to make installation easy.
+This is part 1 of a 2 part tutorial on one way to set up a collaboration website using The Bug Genie progect manager coupled with a Vanilla forum.

 #####A. Create a new project manager and forum for your family, roomates, friends, organization, business, etc.
 1. Purchase a website hosting accounting that comes with a cPanel Version	11.42.+, PHP version	5.3.2+, MySQL version	5.1.7+.
 I got mine here and am very happy with their service: http://www.umbrahosting.com/linux/shared-hosting $24/year + $10/year domain-name plan.
 (Perfect for a small website.)